 Ultimately, the jury is still out on whether color-blind glasses truly are the future of color-blindness correction, as there is still a plethora of research to be done.
-One thing is for sure, when it comes to improving such a common condition, color-blind glasses are on the right path, as EnChroma has vowed to continue their journey in positively impacting the estimated 300 million people worldwide affected by color-blindness through the improvement of their glasses.
+One thing is for sure when it comes to improving such a common condition, color-blind glasses are on the right path, as EnChroma has vowed to continue its journey in positively impacting the estimated 300 million people worldwide affected by color-blindness through the improvement of their glasses.

 If you, or someone you know, is interested in trying color-blind glasses to alleviate your color-blindness, talk to your eye doctor about the right path to take today!